 Sometimes, the selector catches too many images and you want specific pages, galleries or photos to be skipped by the Lightbox.
 You can do this with the Anti Selector.

 In my settings, I set the Anti Selector to ‘.mgl-square’.
 This CSS class is used by the Meow Gallery for the Square layout, like above.
-The Lightbox doesn’t work on it anymore, and let the click go through (and in this case, open the image directly, but it could be a link or anything else).
+Even the Lightbox should work on it via the Selector, the Anti Selector will void it.

 If you have a constructive feedback about this website, or the plugin itself, we are willing to give you a discount: contact us.
 And if the plugin does not actually suit you, don’t worry, you will get a refund.